Article 2 of the Constitution

 A two-thirds majority of the Senate is required to convict, and the penalty is usually removal from office, and sometimes disqualification from holding any future offices.

-In all, eight U.S. presidents have faced possible impeachment—with very different results.
+Eight U.S. presidents have faced impeachment, but with very different results.

-John Tyler was the first.
+John Tyler was the first impeached president.
 On January 10, 1843, Representative John M. Botts of Virginia proposed a resolution that would call for the formation of a committee to investigate charges of misconduct against Tyler for the purposes of possible impeachment.

 Botts took issue with Tyler’s handling of the U.S. Treasury and what he described as the president’s “arbitrary, despotic, and corrupt abuse of veto power.”
 After a short debate, however, the House of Representatives voted down Botts’ resolution.